duyluann/terraform-repo-template/README.md

 - Environment Variables: The `environments/` directory contains environment-specific variable files (`.tfvars`).
 - Modules: Reusable Terraform modules are stored in the `modules/` directory.

-### 🔄 CI/CD

-This repository includes a GitHub Actions workflow to automatically validate and apply your Terraform configurations:

-- Terraform Validation: Automatically runs terraform validate on pull requests.
-- Stale Issues: Automatically marks issues and pull requests as stale after a period of inactivity.

 ### ✅ Pre-Commit Hooks

 Pre-commit hooks are set up to ensure code quality and consistency.
 To install the pre-commit hooks: